 Mechanism of Guttation

-As a result, the stomata which are filled with water is forced out by the root pressure.
+As a result, stomata which are filled with water are forced out by the root pressure.
 The liquid is forced out of the pores where the stomata offer no resistance.
-Transfer cells can also help in retrieval of minerals from xylem elements and secret out along with water.
+Transfer cells can also help in the retrieval of minerals from xylem elements and secrete them out along with water.

-Guttation Vs Transpiration
+Guttation vs Transpiration

 Here are some of the major differences between Guttation and Transpiration which makes them two distinct phenomena.

 |Water lost in guttation is rich in minerals.

-|Water is lost as the liquid.||Water is lost in the form of vapors.|
+|Water is lost in the form of vapours.

 |The process takes place through hydathodes.

 |Transpiration is a controlled and regulated phenomenon.

-To learn more about guttation, visit Byju’s.
+To learn more about guttation, visit BYJU’S.